JoshuaHess12/miaaim/docs/source/index.rst

       in the labs of `Dr. Ruxandra Sîrbulescu <http://advancingcures.org/sirbulescu-lab/>`_ and `Dr. Patrick Reeves <http://advancingcures.org/reeves-lab/>`_.
-      It is written in `Nextflow <https://www.nextflow.io>`_ with containerized workflows to enable modular development and reproducible image data integration across diverse computing architectures.
+      It is written in `Nextflow <https://www.nextflow.io>`_ with containerized workflows to enable reproducible
+      image data integration across computing architectures.

+      Before using this software, please read the relevant background for each workflow in the pipeline in the :ref:`Workflows <Workflows to Workflows>` section.
-      For an introduction to how MIAAIM is set up and implemented, visit the :ref:`quick start <quick start to quick start>` guide and implement some of the prototype use cases.
-For a complete description of the project, check our paper on xxx.
+      For a complete description of the project, check our preprint on xxx.

 .. note::
    MIAAIM is under active development!
 To update your current version, pull the